 Essay 3: The “Policing Reform” page offers a “purse-string” proposal that could save lives of both the public and the police.
 Yes, black lives matter, all lives are precious.
 Let’s find a way to move beyond retaliation, treat each other like family, better than family, with civility even if we’re having a bad day.

-Page 5: “Fare Enforcement and Riders’ Rights” is my pet peeve to a local issue with national implications.
-I hope our political leaders can rethink Sound Transit 3, a piecemeal approach paid with flawed taxation, that disrespects citizens and does little to keep our economy flowing.
+Essay 5: “Fare Enforcement and Riders’ Rights” is my pet peeve to a local issue with national implications.
+I hope our political leaders can rethink Sound Transit 3, with its flawed taxation and policies that disrespects citizens, doing little to keep our economy flowing.

-This blog is a response to reactionary populism and our slide toward authoritarianism.
-The proposals share fundamental concepts: free will, personal and peer accountability, respect for science-based statistics, and faith that competition within Responsible Market Economics (full-cost accounting) can have a better social and environmental outcomes than command-and-control caps/mandates/standards/targets and regulations… all political compromises that will be too little, too late.
+These writings are a response to reactionary populism and our slide toward authoritarianism.
+The proposals share fundamental concepts: free will, personal and peer accountability, respect for science-based statistics, and a conviction that Responsible Market Economics (full-cost accounting) can have better social and environmental outcomes than caps-mandates-goals-standards-targets and regulations… all political compromises that will be too little, too late.